 You’re looking for an all-in-one social media tool with powerful scheduling features: Using an all-in-one social media platform is time-saving and convenient.
 All-in-one products used to have basic scheduling functionalities, but that is not the case any longer.
 Sendible, for example, is how we manage our social media efforts.
 We may use queues to schedule posts, view a calendar of scheduled content, find new content to share, and more.
 Sendible supports direct scheduling because they are an Instagram partner.
 And in terms of other features, you get a consolidated social inbox, keyword monitoring, reporting, CRM, task assignments, client management, and more.
 AgoraPulse is another solid option because it provides a similar all-in-one capability.

 You want a tool that is 100% focused on scheduling: Although SocialBee is newer than some of the tools on this list, it is a great choice because of its focus on scheduling, affordable pricing, and its commitment to adding new features.
 They go beyond social scheduling and include audience engagement features that most of the other apps on this list do not have.
-And if you are short on time, their team can create the social media content for you.
+And if you are short on time, their team can create social media content for you.

 You’re a freelancer or agency with plenty of clients: If you have clients, then your requirements may differ slightly.
 For example, the price of each profile may be more of an important factor.
 In that case, a dedicated scheduling tool like SocialBee, MeetEdgar, or SmarterQueue might be more appropriate.
 However, a tool like Sendible may still be a good option for a few reasons:

-- Cost is not based on a number of social profiles – It is based on the number of services, which is a one-way interaction with a social network.
+- Cost is not based on the number of social profiles – It is based on the number of services, which is a one-way interaction with a social network.
 If all you need is scheduling, for example, it may work out more cost-effective.

 - Client management functionality – You can provide clients with their own accounts, which can add an extra selling point to your services.